hamoudi8080/GMD/Post 4.md

-At the end with object pooling we implement a nice system for clips.
+At the end with object pooling we implemented a nice system for clips.